 4 Ways to Pay Off Credit Card Debt

 Fortunately, there are many ways to approach credit card debt repayment.
 The one you choose depends on how manageable the debt is given your current financial circumstances.
-If the debt is manageable, that probably means you are easily able to make the minimums payments and perhaps even pay more than the minimum to accelerate paying down the debt.
+If the debt is manageable, that probably means you are easily able to make the minimum payments and perhaps even pay more than the minimum to accelerate paying down the debt.

-If the debt feels like more than you can manage you may want to consider these options: debt consolidation, home equity loan, balance transfers, debt relief program.
+If the debt feels like more than you can manage you may want to consider these options: debt consolidation, home equity loan, balance transfers, debt resolution program.
 You’ll want to choose the option that allows you to pay down the debt(s) in a timely fashion.